 A wooden barque, likely of 3 masts.
 Per 1 (burnt at sea in 1877, at column bottom), 2 (House of Commons papers, volume 66).
 140 ft.
 8 in. long, signal letters HWKL.
 The vessel is not Miramar listed.
 The webmaster has a number of editions of Lloyd's Register available to him from 'Google' books, see left.
 The vessel was built for B. Balkwill & Co. ('Balkwill') of Salcombe, Devon, U.K., who remained the vessel's recorded owners thru the 1876/77 register, the last that I have available that references the vessel.
 It would seem that the vessel was acquired to serve the Indian Ocean - Ceylon & India etc. - & had only one captain in its lifetime, S. (Sherrick) Vincent.
 On May 12, 1877, the 'Hawke's Bay Herald', a New Zealand newspaper, advised that the ship, owned by Balkwill & valued at about £3,500, had burned at sea, while en route from Melbourne, Australia to Colombo, Ceylon (now Sri Lanka).
 They further advised that the crew was rescued by Arratoon Apcar, a steamer, & landed at Galle, (SW tip of Sri Lanka).
 I have found no additional data which might set out the detailed circumstances.
 I learn that the loss actually occurred on Mar.
 9, 1877, & that the vessel, when lost, was owned by E. (probably Edward) Jarvis ('Jarvis'), of Kingsbridge, Devon (near Salcombe).
 I presume that Balkwill must have sold the vessel to Jarvis late in 1876 or very early in 1877.
 It would be good, in that regard, to know if the vessel was listed in the 1877/78 Lloyd's register, and if so, who was recorded as the owner.
 There is very little data WWW available about the vessel.
 Can you provide any additional data, and/or correct the above?

 An iron steamer.
 Per 1 (Columbia), 2 (Miramar, link, you now must be registered to access).
-Sold 1874 to 'Societa Rocco Piaggio & Figli' of Genoa, Italy & renamed Columbia.
-Engaged in service Genoa to Montevideo & Buenos Aires & return via Santos & Rio de Janiero.
+I cannot see that the vessel was listed in Lloyd's Register.
+Miramar advise that the vessel was built for G. Swainston, of Sunderland.
+The vessel was sold in 1874 to 'Societa Rocco Piaggio & Figli' of Genoa, Italy & renamed Columbia.
+Was engaged in the Genoa to Montevideo & Buenos Aires service with return via Santos & Rio de Janiero.
 On Jul.
-5, 1880, sunk in a collision near Bahia, Brazil.
+5, 1880, the vessel sank in a collision near Bahia, Brazil.
 Can you help any?

 A cargo ship, maybe a collier.
 Per 1 (data), 2 (Miramar, link, you now must be registered to access).
 Speed of 8 knots.
 Most limited WWW data available.
 On Aug.
 31, 1904, when owned by Lambton Collieries Ltd., of Sunderland, & en route from Aberdeen to Sunderland, was in collision with Dagne, a Norwegian steamer.
 And was lost.
 Loss of life?
 That's all I (& Ron) have.
 Can you help any?